A Letter from Our Head of School

 Erica has more than 15 years’ experience in building business operations.
 Here at ALVS, Erica is responsible for ensuring every student has a positive and successful experience by maintaining the highest standards in academic quality while delivering exceptional educational services.
 Erica earned a B.A. in Philosophy at Whitman College with a thesis emphasis in the philosophy of education, then spent 3 years as an environmental educator before moving into program management, finance, and operations.

-Director of Curriculum – Jean Sharp
+Chief Academic Officer – Jean Sharp

 Jean has 25 year of leadership and management experience in the education and software publishing industries.
 Her expertise includes software design, project management, technology implementation, curriculum strategy and development, and instructional design.
 Jean holds a Master’s Degree in Education Technology and Instructional Design from the University of Oklahoma.